anthonykasza/hdc_experiments/README.md

 - Binding
   - Captures structured associations, similar to Tensor Product Representations
   - Maintains fixed dimensionality unlike TPR
-  - Forms a group over the set of hypervectors in a fixed-dimensional hyperspace
+  - Pefectly invertible binding operations form groups over a set of hypervectors in a fixed-dimensional hyperspace
     - In binary HDC with XOR binding, the group has order `2^n`
-    - Some binding operations form continuous groups
+    - Some operations include: circular convolution, permutation, element-wise multiplication, element-wise xor, matrix-vector multiplication

 - Bundle
   - Also called superposition, learning, accumulation, or voting